ducnh279/Variable-Selection-Network-with-PyTorch/README.md

-# Variable-Selection Network in PyTorch
+# Variable Selection Network with PyTorch

 ## Introduction
 Welcome to this repository, where you'll find a PyTorch implementation of Variable-Selection Network (VSN).
 VSN is a dynamic neural network architecture designed to learn and select relevant input variables, enhancing both model interpretability and performance.
 I chose PyTorch for VSN implementation due to the absence of an existing version online.
 The closest reference is a Keras example titled ["Classification with Gated Residual and Variable Selection Networks"](https://keras.io/examples/structured_data/classification_with_grn_and_vsn/).